akups/affinidi_progimage_akua/README.md

 - Busboy - for processing the image into a buffer that'll be then sent to S3
 - uuid - that insures that each created image will have a unique id with which it can be queried
 - sharp - for transformation of images into different formats
+- sharp can do further perfomances on the images for the prupose of the assignment not every example is shown.

 Bus boy recieves the file from the folder on the computer and processes it into a buffer that is passed on to the S3 bucket where a url for it is created.
 After this process the images are stored in the mongo database collection with all the parameters specified in the schema.
 With the aide of postman: